Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 Additionally, one could also prove the forwards direction in the theorem using only that $L_\C(\M)$ satisfies the pushout product axiom.
 For any cofibrant $K$ we have a cofibration $\phi_K:\emptyset \hookrightarrow K$.
 Note that for any $f\in \C$, $f\otimes K = f \boxprod \phi_K \subset \C$-local equivalences, because $f$ is a trivial cofibration in $L_\C(\M)$. \end{remark}

-We record this remark because in the future we hope to better understand the connection between monoidal Bousfield localizations and the closed localizations which appeared in \cite{CGMV}, and this remark may be useful.
+We record this remark because in the future we hope to better understand the connection between monoidal Bousfield localizations and the closed localizations that appeared in \cite{CGMV}, and this remark may be useful.

-\section{Preservation of algebras over cofibrant operads}
+\section{Preservation of algebras over $\Sigma$-cofibrant operads}

 In this section we will provide several applications of the results in the previous section.
 We remind the reader that for operads valued in $\M$, a map of operads $A\to B$ is said to be a trivial fibration if $A_n \to B_n$ is a trivial fibration in $\M$ for all $n$.
 An operad $P$ is said to be \textit{cofibrant} if the map from the initial operad into $P$ has the left lifting property in the category of operads with respect to all trivial fibrations of operads.
 An operad $P$ is said to be \textit{$\Sigma$-cofibrant} if it has this left lifting property only in the category of symmetric sequences.
 The $E_\infty$-operads considered in \cite{MayGeometry} are $\Sigma$-cofibrant precisely because the $n^{th}$ space is assumed to be an $E\Sigma_n$ space.